 What are the important dates in the tax year?

-- February 2021 - Tax packages are available online and by mail.
+- February 2022 - Tax packages are available online or by mail.

 - June 15, 2022 - Deadline for self-employed persons.
 If you or your spouse/common-law partner had a business in 2021, your 2021 tax return has to be filed on or before June 15, 2022.